Us versus Them never works. Us versus Them is divisive and there is truth in the famous quote “United we stand, divided we fall.”

-A video clip of New Jersey Governor Chris Christie well demonstrates an interesting element of crime–the “Us” versus “Them” mentality.
+A video clip of New Jersey Governor Chris Christie well demonstrates an interesting and destructive element of the modern criminal justice system–the “Us” versus “Them” mentality.

-Power is a key element in most behavior among humans.
+Power is a key element in behavior among humans.
 This is why the subject is explored here: an internal need for Power is a key element in criminal behavior as well.
-If you have read Why We Do What We Do on this website you already know that power is an Emotional Form of our need maintain our Identity.
+If you have read Human Behavior on this website you already know that power is an Emotional Form of our need maintain a personal Identity.
 But what does this have to do with Governor Christie’s speech?

-The need for Power is strong in most people.
+The need for Power is strong in many people.
 As teenagers, it is manifested in crazy hairstyles and clothing; it is demonstrated in the effort by youth to exert their own Identity.
 Strip them of this power and other problems arise, such as sneaking out of the house, drinking with friends, or whatever else is “against the rules” or their parents wishes.
-Of course, not all teens do this for many embrace the identity of their parents, especially if their parents’ identity is respected by the children and others.
-In the case of politicians, however, this need for power tends to be a driving force behind all they do.
+Of course, not all teens do this because some embrace the identity of their parents, especially if their parents’ identity is respected.
+In the case of politicians, however, this need for power tends to be a driving force behind all they do as alluded to by Governor Christie.

-Thus it was that Niccolo Machiavelli wisely observed that.
+Thus it was that Niccolo Machiavelli wisely observed that in his famous work, The Prince.
+He said,

 “Power tends to corrupt; absolute power tends to corrupt absolutely.”